microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

     http://localhost:<daprPort>/v1.0/publish/<pubsub-name>/<topic>
     ```

-1. You'll use this template to publish a message from the TrafficControlService to the `collectfine` topic in the FineCollectionService.
+1. You'll use this template to publish a message from the TrafficControlService to the `collectfine` topic in the `FineCollectionService`.
 The new call will instruct Dapr to use the newly-created pub/sub component named `pubsub`.
 The Dapr sidecar for the TrafficControlService will run on HTTP port `3600`.
 Replace the hardcoded URL in the `VehicleExit` method with the following call to the Dapr pub/sub API:

     ```csharp
     await _httpClient.PostAsync("http://localhost:3600/v1.0/publish/pubsub/collectfine", message);
     ```

-Keep in mind that TrafficControlService is no longer coupled to FineCollectionService.
-Instead, TrafficControlService publishes the message to its Dapr sidecar service on port 3600.
+Keep in mind that `TrafficControlService` is no longer coupled to `FineCollectionService`.
+Instead, `TrafficControlService` publishes the message to its Dapr sidecar service on port 3600.
 The sidecar is then responsible for executing the publish command using the Dapr pub/sub building block and component.

 1. Check all your code-changes are correct by building the code.
 Open the terminal window in VS Code, make sure the current folder is `Resources/TrafficControlService`, and execute the following command: